CodeSteel/MinimalTasks/README.md

 # Ticket App

-A minimal and industry-ready task mangement web-application made with ASP.NET & React.
+A minimal and industry-ready task management web-application made with ASP.NET & React.

 ## Features